G7 Summit Edition – June 8 & 9 – Le Manoir Richelieu in La Malbaie, Quebec, Canada

 CLIMATE CHANGE – The New Economy will be working with all the main stakeholders from now until June 2018, setting the tone for a successful outcome during the G7 process by bringing together all the key players to have their say on the key issues, challenges and structures that are needed for success today and beyond La Malbaie.

-The introduction will be written by Justin Trudeau, Prime Minister, Canada.
+The introduction will be written by Catherine McKenna, Environment Minister, Canada.
 The foreword will be provided by Patricia Espinosa, Executive Secretary of the UNFCCC, ensuring that this will be a truly historical publication and event.

 In addition, the attendees will include the leaders of the seven G7 member states as well as representatives of the European Union.